 Well, you’re in the right place.
 Every day, the Portland Workforce Alliance helps students like you find their career aspirations.
 We connect teenagers with local employers to learn about job possibilities, and we aim for all students to further their education and find satisfying, well-paying careers.

 We know you don’t yet have it all figured out.
 (We don’t, either.)
 Our goal is to help you make choices after high school that will expand your options, not limit them.
 Here are some possibilities:

 Come to the 15th Annual Careers Expo

 The annual NW Youth Careers Expo offers a great chance to pursue your career goals.
 Talk with people from some of the region’s top employers and get career advice in a low-pressure setting.
 Practice your skills at a mock job interview, or try out some cool equipment from a local hospital, construction firm or design studio.

 We offer more than 30 career days a year to Portland-area students.
-Most are specifically for students in our contract partner school districts (Portland, Parkrose and North Clackamas), while others are open to students from the tri-county area.
+Most are specifically for students in our contract partner school districts (Portland, Parkrose and North Clackamas), while others are also open to students from the greater tri-county area.
 For more information on how to register for specific days, visit our Events page.

 Explore other options